SGS Research Travel Grant

 Applicants are encouraged to:

-Notify their supervisor/advisor that they will be submitting an SGS Research Travel Grant application which will require their approval and advise them of the deadline;
+- Notify their supervisor/adviser that they will be submitting an SGS Research Travel Grant application which will require their approval and advise them of the deadline;

-Confirm their supervisor/advisor’s correct email address to ensure the supervisor/advisor section of the application is sent to the correct email address for completion; and
+- Confirm their supervisor/adviser’s correct email address to ensure the supervisor/adviser section of the application is sent to the correct email address for completion; and

-Be mindful of the deadline date to ensure their supervisor/advisor to complete their portion on time.
+- Be mindful of the deadline date to ensure their supervisor/adviser to complete their portion on time.

-the purposes of this competition, the supervisor/advisor identified on the application must be a faculty member who currently holds graduate faculty membership at U of T and is familiar with the applicant's current progress within their program.
+For the purposes of this competition, the supervisor/adviser identified on the application must be a faculty member who currently holds graduate faculty membership at U of T and is familiar with the applicant’s current progress within their program.

 Be sure you meet all eligibility criteria before filling out the application form.